demisto/content/Packs/TeamCymru/Integrations/TeamCymru/README.md

 ### cymru-bulk-whois
 ***
-Checks the reputation of IPv4 addresses within a file.
-Insert CSV file.
+Checks the reputation of a CSV list of IPv4 addresses within a file.
-Note: Queries exceeding 10,000 IPs may return in more than a minute given a moderately sized Internet link.
+Note: Results for queries exceeding 10,000 IPs may take more than a minute given a moderately sized Internet link.

 #### Base Command